The Top Reasons Why People Bully

 Finally, you should include a conclusion paragraph.
 This paragraph summarizes the points that you made throughout the essay, and it highlights the most import things that the research shows on bullying.
 You can also end with a call to action that encourages your readers to do something about the problem of bullying in their daily lives.

-For instance, one of the common reasons that people bully others is because they have a low sense of self-esteem, and putting others down makes them feel better.
+For instance, one of the common reasons that people bully others is because they have a low sense of self-worth and putting others down makes them feel better.
 They feel that their identity or self-worth is in danger, so they respond by lashing out with harmful words and abuse towards the people around them.
-Or, they might lack empathy; they might not have the willingness or ability to consider the thoughts and feelings of those around them.
-They don’t consider how their own actions can harm the people around them.
+They may also lack empathy; they might not have the willingness or ability to consider the thoughts and feelings of those around them.
+They may not consider how their own actions can harm the people around them.

 In the case of young people specifically, research shows that exposure to violent or bullying behavior in the home or at school can also prompt them to bully others.
 In short, when people witness bullying – especially if they see it frequently in their developmental years – they are more likely to be bullies.
 According to school staff, seeing how kids interact with and are treated by their parents can be a huge indicator and predictor of bullying behavior.